UltraEngine/Documentation/CPP/Scripting.md

 ## C++ Interpreter for Lua

-Below is complete C++ code for a program controlled entirely by Lua.
+Below is complete C++ code for a program controlled primarily in Lua.
 The program first executes all scripts in the "Scripts/System" directory, then all scripts in the "Scripts/Start" directory, and then runs the file "Scripts/Main.lua":

 ```c++
 #include "UltraEngine.h"